 This role will surely use convergence analytic tools.

 About the Author

 Rand Schulman is a pioneer in digital marketing and new media.
-He was founder and chief executive of one of the first SaaS-based Web analytics companies, Keylime Software, which was acquired by Yahoo!.
-Schulman lead products and strategy at Webtrends, and was chief marketing officer of WebSideStory through its IPO, which was later acquired by Omniture/Adobe.
-He was also the general manager of Unica’s internet division, which was acquired by IBM.
+He served as founder and chief executive of one of the first SaaS-based Web analytics companies, Keylime Software, which Yahoo! acquired.
+Schulman lead products and strategy at Webtrends.
+He was also chief marketing officer of WebSideStory through its IPO, which Omniture/Adobe later acquired.
+He also served as the general manager of Unica’s internet division, which was acquired by IBM.

 Schulman was a co-founder, board member and is an emeritus board director of the DAA.
-He’s been a trustee of the Direct Marketing Educational Foundation and is an executive-in-residence at the University of the Pacific for New Media and Marketing.
-He was named one of the top 100 business-to-business marketers by BtoB magazine, and is widely quoted and has numerous published articles on digital marketing.
+He’s been a trustee of the Direct Marketing Educational Foundation.
+He is an executive-in-residence at the University of the Pacific for New Media and Marketing.
+BtoB magazine named him one of the top 100 business-to-business marketers.
 He is currently a board member and advises numerous mobile and social media companies.
 Schulman is a managing partner with Efectyv.